 5. Tackle the Disney monorail pub crawl

-Disney’s monorail is free to ride and stops at Magic Kingdom, Epcot, and three Disney resorts: Disney’s Contemporary Resort, Disney’s Polynesian Village Resort (monorail temporarily unavailable), and Disney’s Grand Floridian Resort & Spa.
+Disney’s monorail is free to ride and stops at Magic Kingdom, Epcot, and three Disney resorts: Disney’s Contemporary Resort, Disney’s Polynesian Village Resort, and Disney’s Grand Floridian Resort & Spa.
 Your best bet is to use a ride share service.
 Start off the day with a dining reservation at the resort of your choice and ride the monorail to each resort from there.
-When in doubt, call ahead to confirm the parking policy for non-resort guests.
-Check out our Monorail Pub Crawl itinerary for the best date night spots.

 6. Go bioluminescent kayaking under the stars